AcceleratedIndustries/.github/profile/README.md

 **AI First.
 Warehouse Smart.**

 We are building the next generation of **AI-driven warehouse and logistics software**.
-Our goal: reduce overhead, streamline operations, and let AI make the hard decisions —
+Our goal: reduce overhead, streamline operations, and let AI make the routine decisions —
 so humans can focus on what matters.

 ---